void

 Background

-Jabal an-Nûr is a mountain by Mekka, famous through the legend where Muḥammad met Allāh's messenger, the angel Gabriel.
+Jabal an-Nûr is a mountain by Mekka, famous for the legend in which Muhammad met Allāh's messenger, the angel Gabriel.

 Quote(s) from the novel